Hamiltonian system

 A Hamiltonian system is a dynamical system governed by Hamilton's equations.
 In physics, this dynamical system describes the evolution of a physical system such as a planetary system or an electron in an electromagnetic field.
 These systems can be studied in both Hamiltonian mechanics and dynamical systems theory.

 Overview

-Informally, a Hamiltonian system is a mathematical formalism developed by Hamilton to describe the evolution equations of a physical system.
+Informally, a Hamiltonian system is a mathematical formalism developed by William Rowan Hamilton to describe the evolution equations of a physical system.
 The advantage of this description is that it gives important insights into the dynamics, even if the initial value problem cannot be solved analytically.
-One example is the planetary movement of three bodies: while there is no closed-form solution to the general problem, Poincaré showed for the first time that it exhibits deterministic chaos.
+One example is the planetary movement of three bodies: while there is no closed-form solution to the general problem, Henri Poincaré showed for the first time that it exhibits deterministic chaos.